-This incredibly silky and luscious Semisweet Chocolate Tart wowed my chocoholic family.
-The candied pistachios and dose of Grand Marnier in the filling took this extraordinary tart to the next level!
+Semisweet chocolate tart is an impressive dessert that’s easy to make.
+This incredibly silky and luscious semisweet chocolate tart recipe wowed my chocoholic family.
+The candied pistachios and dose of Grand Marnier in the filling take this extraordinary chocolate tart recipe to the next level!

 Blogger Clue Participants for November!